tcampos123/LoRa-Gateway-with-ESP32/README.md

                                   In the file: ESP-sc-gway.h

-Line 51--> Define spreading factor
+Line 51--> #define _SPREADING SF7,  Define spreading factor

 Line 90--> #define _PIN_OUT 3 , 3 is the configurations for the esp32 pins